 General Academic Support:

 MGA provides limited academic support for students who, in the school’s judgment, need assistance in meeting MGA’s academic standards.
-This support (to the extent that it does not compromise the essential outcome objectives of a course) may include: extra help sessions with teachers, as well as short-term assistance from peer tutors or guidance personnel in the areas of organization and study skills.
+This support (to the extent that it does not compromise the essential outcome objectives of a course) may include: extra help sessions with teachers, as well as short-term assistance from peer tutors or College Counseling and Student Services Department in the areas of organization and study skills.

 The Study Hall: